tutorStudy Options

 When we start new friendships we are 'making friends.'
 Notice the following:

-2. When you move to a new place it takes a while to make friends.
+- When you move to a new place it takes a while to make

 complement each other

-If two things or people 'complement each other' they each complete the other or make it more whole.
-We say this about two things or people that go together well or have a nice balance.
+If two things or people 'complement each other' they match each other or have a nice balance.
 Notice the following:

 sense of humor